FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Results

 \subsubsection{Answer to RQ3}

 Governance of AI in contests is already hybrid, co-produced by organizers and communities.
-Official measures supply structure and sanctions but face limits of scale, cost, and accuracy; grassroots initiatives add agility, probes, and second-review safeguards, though they remain resource-constrained and contested.
-Iteration is ongoing: platforms refine bait prompts and heuristics, while volunteer moderators embed due-process protections.
-Interviewees agreed that perfect prevention is infeasible; credibility instead depends on transparent procedures, reversible decisions, and continual calibration.
+Official measures supply structure and sanctions but face limits of scale, cost, and accuracy: our platform-level analysis shows that severe sanctions $R^{\mathrm{severe}}_c$ remain rare and false positives are vanishingly uncommon, yet behavioral proxies and grassroots investigations reveal that AI-assisted and scripted workflows extend far beyond what official logs capture.
+Grassroots initiatives add agility, probes, and second-review safeguards, but remain resource-constrained and sometimes contested.
+Iteration is ongoing: platforms refine bait prompts and heuristics, while volunteer moderators embed due-process protections and calibrate punishment norms.
+Across roles, interviewees agreed that perfect prevention is infeasible; credibility instead depends on transparent procedures, reversible decisions, and continual calibration in the face of shifting tools.

 In sum, AI rules evolve through this hybrid ecosystem.
-Contestants broadly accept authority, but the compliance–trust gap shows legitimacy rests on enforcement that is both visible and fair.
-Inspired by chess—where clear tool rules, dual formats, and transparent adjudication preserved credibility—we outline a governance framework emphasizing layered enforcement, auditable boundaries, and procedurally disciplined community participation as a path to safeguarding fairness and trust in the AI era.
+Contestants broadly accept authority, but the compliance–trust gap shows that legitimacy rests on enforcement that is both visible and fair: systems must be strict enough to matter, yet accurate enough that being flagged still feels procedurally legitimate, as in the striking case of the interviewee who chose not to appeal despite being sanctioned.
+Inspired by chess—where clear tool rules, dual formats, and transparent adjudication have helped preserve credibility—we outline a governance framework emphasizing layered enforcement, auditable boundaries, and procedurally disciplined community participation as a path to safeguarding fairness and trust in the AI era.